open-energy-transition/form-energy-storage/_sources/02-tutorials.rst

    :end-before: # docs

 as you can see, ``baseline-mds`` is the name of the scenario that is chosen.
-The content of ``baseline-mds`` as well as a comprehensive list of all studied scenarios is defined in ``scenarios.form.yaml`` as described in [Scenarios Configuration](https://open-energy-transition.github.io/form-energy-storage/12-scenarios.html).
+The content of ``baseline-mds`` as well as a comprehensive list of all studied scenarios is defined in ``scenarios.form.yaml`` as described in `Scenarios Configuration <https://open-energy-transition.github.io/form-energy-storage/12-scenarios.html>`_.

 .. literalinclude:: ../config/scenarios.form.yaml
    :language: yaml